Ronnie Selby Wright: Life

 Following the war, Ronald Selby Wright played a considerable role in renewing interest in liturgy in the Church of Scotland.
 Drawing on John Knox’s work (notably the Book of Common Order of 1564), he devised a liturgical order of service for use at Canongate Kirk, including considerable participation by the congregation (then highly unusual in the Church of Scotland.)
 He was very much of the ‘High Church’ tradition within the Church of Scotland; he was President of the Scottish Church Society.
 He also oversaw the renovation and restoration of Canongate Kirk, through the removal of unsympathetic Victorian accretions (such as the galleries and an overbearing organ in front of the pulpit.)
 The church was thus restored to a dignified, aesthetic simplicity of high quality.

-From 1946 he lived at 17 Regent Terrace in Edinburgh, a truly huge and luxurious property.
+From 1946 he lived at 17 Regent Terrace in Edinburgh.

-He valued the church's connections with the state and in 1963 became a Chaplain to The Queen.
-The Queen worships in Canongate Kirk when in residence at the Palace of Holyroodhouse.
+He valued the church's connections with the state and in 1963 became a chaplain to the Queen.
+The Queen worshipped in Canongate Kirk when in residence at the Palace of Holyroodhouse.
 He was made a Commander of the Royal Victorian Order (CVO) in 1986, Doctor of Divinity (DD) by the University of Edinburgh in 1956 and a Fellow of the Royal Society of Edinburgh (FRSE) in 1973.

-A 1997 Sunday Times article, citing the private diaries of an unnamed deceased member of an upper class Scottish family, claimed that Wright was a persistent paedophile who was treated for venereal disease contracted by frequenting "lower class rent boys, who were considered fair game by the upper-middle classes...as they were extremely promiscuous and easily lured by money or gifts".
+A 1997 Sunday Times article, citing the private diaries of an unnamed deceased member of an upper-class Scottish family, claimed that Wright was a persistent paedophile who was treated for venereal disease contracted by frequenting "lower class rent boys, who were considered fair game by the upper-middle classes...as they were extremely promiscuous and easily lured by money or gifts".
 Indeed, Tam Dalyell, writing Selby Wright's obituary in the Independent, suggests that his accession to Moderator of the General Assembly was delayed due to "the whisper, 'But are we sure Ronnie is not too fond of his boys?'
-The question transfixed and enthralled Edinburgh society", but that he was eventually appointed, as "...there seemed to be little question and certainly no evidence" that he was a paedophile.
+The question transfixed and enthralled Edinburgh society", but that he was eventually appointed, as "there seemed to be little question and certainly no evidence" that he was a paedophile.

-He never married but one source claimed he had a platonic relationship with a nurse who fell in love with him, in spite of his being sexually attracted only to boys.
+He never married, but one source claimed he had a platonic relationship with a nurse who fell in love with him, in spite of his being sexually attracted only to boys.
 He retired from Canongate Kirk in 1977 and continued to live in Edinburgh, where he died in 1995 at the age of 87.

 His ashes are buried immediately east of the church, with a small granite memorial, immediately below the monument to Robert Hurd.